rlauer6/perl-amazon-s3/README.md

 - Multipart Upload Support

-    While there are undocumented methods for multipart uploads (used for files >5Gb), those methods have not been tested and may not in fact work today.
+    While there are undocumented methods for multi-part uploads (used for files >5Gb), those methods have not been tested and may not in fact work today.

-    For more information regarding multipart uploads visit the link below.
+    For more information regarding multi-part uploads visit the link below.

     [https://docs.aws.amazon.com/AmazonS3/latest/API/API\_CreateMultipartUpload.html](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CreateMultipartUpload.html)